عدل – عدلِ الٰہی

 Shia vs. Ash’arite View on Divine Justice

-| Aspect | Shia / Adliyyah View (شیعہ موقف) | Ash’arite View (اشاعرہ موقف) |
+| Aspect | Shia View | Ash’arite View |

 |---|---|---|

-| Free Will | Humans have genuine free will (Amr Bayn al-Amrayn).
-They are accountable for their choices. | All human actions are predestined (Jabr).
-Humans have no real free will. |
+| Free Will | Genuine free will (Amr Bayn al-Amrayn) | All actions predestined (Jabr) |

-| Punishment | Allah punishes only those who deserve it through their own free choices.
-Punishing the innocent would be injustice impossible for Allah. | Allah can punish the innocent or reward the wicked if He wills, as His will is absolute and unconstrained. |
+| Punishment | Only for those who deserve it | Allah can punish the innocent if He wills |

 خلاصہ اور نتیجہ